Chapter 10: Revenge

 “Serves the absurd knights right,” one of them chortled.
 “They should have surrendered.
 Then we could have given them the deaths they deserved.
 Slow and painful.
 Still, it’s a good thing our sergeant didn’t volunteer us for the front line.
 Did any of those fools survive?”

 “Those drugged-up fanatics?
 Not likely.
 They’ll have met the Warrior’s Death they always went on about.
 Better them than us.”

 Somehow, Tedric had not thrown up or given himself away.
 Nor did he move until he could no longer hear them.
 His head felt light.
 The world was a distant insubstantial thing.
 But he had noted the green dragon insignia the soldiers wore.

 He prayed J’shua would permit a reckoning someday.

 The cross-country portion of Jonathan’s journey had been uneventful, giving him time to pray and plan.
 Although he saw many farms along the way in the distance, he felt no call to go to any.
 Instead, he kept to himself and slept under the stars.

 Having forded the Freish River, he was sopping wet and freezing.
 Spying a small glade, he made a fire, donned dry clothes, and let his horse graze.
-While spreading his wet things out over bushes, he spied some rabbits, retrieved his bow and shot his dinner.
-He gathered chickweed and lamb’s quarters, found wood sorrel to add a lemony accent to his salad and spit the rabbit and relaxed, waiting for it to roast.
+While spreading his wet things out over bushes, he spied some rabbits.
+He retrieved his bow and shot his dinner.
+While waiting for it to roast, he gathered chickweed and lamb’s quarters and relaxed.

 Jonathan’s mount had signaled him with twitching ears.
 And he’d heard them long before seeing them.
 Jon gazed at the boy.
 “Hallo there.
 Would you like some rabbit?”